facebookresearch/habitat-sim/BUILD_FROM_SOURCE.md

    Note3: for active development in Habitat, you might find `./build.sh` instead of `python setup.py install` more useful.

+   Note4: Audio sensor is only available on Linux.

 1. [Only if using `build.sh`] For use with [Habitat Lab](https://github.com/facebookresearch/habitat-lab) and your own python code, add habitat-sim to your `PYTHONPATH`.
 For example modify your `.bashrc` (or `.bash_profile` in Mac OS X) file by adding the line:
    ```bash